Paul Pogba is the sixth player of Warzone's ultimate team | Goal.com

 We then analyze the specific traits of each character and potential Footballers who fit the mould and resemble well with the character.
 The audience is involved by voting for their favorite Operator-Footballer combo to make it feature in the Ultimate team.

-For the sixth poll, we had a duel between Paul Pogba and Van de Beek who were representing Nikto from the Allegiance team and Alex from the Coalition team respectively.
+For the new poll, we had a duel between Paulo Dybala and Riyad Mahrez who were representing Bale from the Allegiance team and Talon from the Coalition team respectively.

 Stay tuned for our next poll...